Discernment

 The presence of wolves does not negate the Church.
 It confirms her Lord's warning.
 The faithful must therefore reject silence masquerading as prudence and unity built on omission.
 Where the prophet is silenced, the wolf is already feeding.

-Those who refuse to hear the prophet will one day answer for the blood of souls misled by their silence.
+Those who refuse to hear the prophet will answer for the blood of souls misled by their silence.
 Those who speak will be judged by God, not by institutions.
 The sheep must follow the voice of Christ, not the silence of wolves.

 Footnotes